umd-lib/reciprocal-borrowing/README.md

 4) After successfully authenticating, the browser is redirected back to this application, which indicates whether the patron is eligible to borrow.

-**Note:** The local development environment (when used in conjunction with the "reciprocal-borrowing-vagrant" as the Shibboleth SP and IdP) *cannot* show that a user is eligible to borrow because the IdP is not currently configured to pass the correct "eduPersonEntitlement" attribute back to the application.
-Conversely, when running on the dev, stage, or production servers, there is no known way to show that a user in ineligible for borrow because the UMD server always seems pass back the expected property.
+**Note:** When running on the dev, stage, or production servers, there is no known way to show that a user in ineligible for borrow because the UMD server always seems pass back the expected property.